EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 is quite error-proned approach.

 Let's see what documentation tells us about [loadNibNamed:owner:options:](https://developer.apple.com/reference/foundation/nsbundle/1618147-loadnibnamed).
 It returns _an array containing the top-level objects in the nib file._ In xib file we have more than one object.
-For exapmle an instance of NSObject which will contain some dataSource logic.
+For exapmle an instance of NSObject with some dataSource logic.
-So the correct what is to filter this array and try to find our instance of UIView.
+So the correct what is to filter this array and search for our custom view:

 ```swift
 protocol ViewInitializing {}